jeremy-rifkin/libassert/README.md

 ambiguous but most expressions can be disambiguated.

 #### Extra Diagnostics <!-- omit in toc -->
-Asserts, checks, and verifies support optional diagnostic messages as well as arbitrary other diagnostic messages.
+All assertions in this library support optional diagnostic messages as well as arbitrary other diagnostic messages.

 ```cpp